Table of Contents

 Loading

-The size of the digester depends on the load, which is determined by the content of influencing solids, the retention time, and the temperature of the digester.
+The size of the digester depends on the load, which is determined by the content of the influencing solids, the retention time, and the temperature of the digester.
 Optimal loading speeds vary according to the different digesters and their locations.
 Faster charging speeds have been used when the ambient temperature is high.
 In practice, the loading rate should be an expression of the weight of total volatile solids (TVS) added per day per unit volume of the digester.
-This last principle is normally used for the correct functioning of the digester of constructional details of biogas generation plant.
+This last principle is normally used for the correct functioning of the digester of constructional details of a biogas generation plant.

 Sowing